andreaspastor/MLDS_inter_content_scaling/README.md

 The number of bootstraps can be changed for more or less precision in the estimations.
 A value of 0 will disable bootstrapping and CI estimation.

-The solver's name can be either "mle" or "glm".
+The solver's name can be "mle" or "glm".

 The name of the filename can also be changed between the 3 datasets available in the dataset folder: "pairwise_dataset.npz", "triplet_dataset.npz", and "quad_dataset.npz".